Donald Briggs

 Donald Briggs (January 28, 1911 – February 3, 1986) was an American actor, who appeared in over 75 films and television shows between the 1930s and 1970s.

 Early life

 Briggs was born in Chicago, Illinois, and died in Woodland Hills, California, at age 75.
 He was a graduate of Senn High School in Chicago and worked at KYW radio in 1928.

-Radio
+Career

+While Briggs was in the Army he worked with Glenn Miller, serving as his executive officer in charge of production, and he was production engineer for The Army Hour radio program.

 Briggs played the title roles in The First Nighter Program, The Sheriff, Perry Mason, and The Adventures of Frank Merriwell.

 Family

 Briggs was married to actress Audrey Christie.
+They had a son and a daughter.
+Although both of them were from Chicago, they met only when they were in a touring company of the play Without Love.
+After marriage, they generally maintained separate careers, only occasionally working together on television or in stock theater.